T

 $15–$22

-A hearty, warming stew made with roasted green chiles, pork or chicken, potatoes, and onions.
-It's the quintessential comfort food of New Mexico, offering a spicy, smoky kick.
+A hearty, warming stew made with roasted New Mexican green chiles, pork (or sometimes beef), potatoes, and onions.
+It's a quintessential comfort food showcasing the region's signature chile.

 Where to try: The Shed